Vixen (character): Other adventures

 After the Suicide Squad's heyday, Mari continued to do undercover work.
 She was drafted for at least one mission for Checkmate (the Squad's brother organization).
 At some point, she assisted Oracle and the Birds of Prey.
 She went undercover to investigate a strange "superhero" cult, where the leader was using mind control and wound up brainwashed by him herself.
-The Huntress tried to help her and was nearly killed.
+Huntress tried to help her and was nearly killed.
 Vixen regained her senses by channeling the stubbornness of a mule to hold back the mind control of the cult leader.
 She and Huntress then rescued the other brainwashed heroes.

 Vixen may still have had trouble controlling her animal side while using the totem, as witnessed when she worked alongside the Flash to stop Gorilla Grodd.
 She also served on one mission with the Justice League Task Force, helped Wonder Woman during a battle with Circe, and helped her former JLA comrades protect Lex Luthor.
 She then joined the loose-knit Ultramarine Corps.
 While part of the Corps, Mari was brainwashed by Gorilla Grodd who sent her and other heroes to battle the JLA.
 Ultimately, Vixen and the others were freed.

 Infinite Crisis

 After Sue Dibny is killed in the Identity Crisis miniseries, Vixen rejoined her Justice League colleagues.
-She was present when the original Firestorm died during a battle with the Shadow Thief.
+She was present when Firestorm died during a battle with the Shadow Thief.
 Vixen adopted a new uniform in Infinite Crisis #7, resembling her Justice League Unlimited counterpart.